retroxsky06/MechaCar_Statistical_Analysis/README.md

 The t-test above showcases that the p-value is 1, which rejects the null hypothesis, and that the mean across all manufacturing lots is not statistically different from the population mean of 1,500 pounds per square inch.

+Using the code below, t-tests were performed on the individual manufacturing lots:

 ```
 # Create 3 more RScripts using subset() to determine PSI
 # lot 1